Brexit: living in France for the British

 – Zone C: Académie de Créteil, Académie de Montpellier, Académie de Paris, Académie de Toulouse, Académie de Versailles

 Registration for nursery and elementary school takes place in 2 stages.
-First, go to your local town hall.
-You will be given the registration certificate, which indicates the name and contact details of the school where your child will be enrolled.
-Then to the school principal, who will admit your child.
-Enrollment in collège and lycée is based on where you live, i.e. you enroll your child in the collège, lycée général or lycée professionnel in your commune.
-You must go directly to the administrative department at the school, which will take care of everything.
+First, you go to the town hall in your place of residence.
+You’ll be given a registration certificate indicating the name and address of the school where your child will be enrolled.
+Then, the school principal admits your child.
+Enrollment in collège and lycée is based on your place of residence, i.e. you enroll your child in the collège, lycée général or lycée professionnel in your commune.
+You must go directly to the school’s administration department, which will take care of everything.